 Today, with many patents in his name, products that have sold in over 1,000 stores and online retailers, and a proven method of turning ideas into products, Davison is becoming known as "the Henry Ford of inventing" because he has made it affordable for anyone to pursue their ideas.

 While Davison's creative pursuits are very important to him, so are his family and the community in which he lives.
 His wife and three children encourage his inventiveness, as does he with them.
 He is involved in his church's youth ministry, local high school activities, and political fundraising events.
 He dabbles in politics like he dabbles in golf, which is not very often.
 He is also active in working with local schools to place an emphasis on the importance of science and inventing.

-Says Davison, "Educating kids about inventing is very important to me, as is encouraging my employees to continue to learn and fully utilize their creative abilities."
+Davison says, "Educating kids about inventing is very important to me, as is encouraging my employees to continue to learn and fully utilize their creative abilities."

 For more on George Davison you can visit his official website.